Nissan board to discuss French Renault power struggle - paper

-PARIS The board of Nissan (7201.T) will meet on Monday to discuss the Japanese carmaker's negotiations with France over increased state influence on Renault (RENA.PA), its parent company and alliance partner, newspaper Les Echos reported.
+PARIS Nov 27 The board of Nissan will meet on Monday to discuss the Japanese carmaker's negotiations with France over increased state influence on Renault, its parent company and alliance partner, newspaper Les Echos reported.

 Talks between Nissan and French officials are examining possible limits to the government's voting rights in Renault, the French daily reported on Friday, without citing sources.